 If your child is considering competitive dancing, please read all information below and review together.

 All dancers selected to the company must enroll in jazz, ballet, technique and corresponding company classes.
 For example, if your child is chosen to the intermediate company, he/she must attend ballet, jazz and technique with their own age group as well as the intermediate team classes.
-Team classes may be held on Monday, Tuesday or Thursday evenings and quite often on weekends.
+Team classes may be held on Monday, Tuesday or Thursday evenings and will require some weekend practices.
 If your child is selected to more than one company, he/she may be required to attend more than one company class.

 Attendance is of the utmost importance and excessive absences will result in dismissal from the team.
 There is a limited amount of absences allowed, whether excused or unexcused.
 This includes all weekend, holiday and called rehearsals.
 Please do not commit to company if you cannot give the time.
 Company is demanding on your time and your finances.